This is the multi-page printable view of this section. Click here to print.

 Introduction

 HALPI is a general-purpose computer that comes preinstalled with OpenPlotter 4, a custom distribution of Raspberry Pi OS with a number of pre-installed applications and services.
-Documentation for each software component is provided by their respective projects:
+HALPI’s OpenPlotter installation is slightly customized to support the hardware and software features of the HALPI computer.

 - Raspberry Pi OS: Raspberry Pi OS Documentation